 Students completing the certificate program will have the knowledge and skills to evaluate and respond to a variety of situations in law enforcement professions that require technical, analytic, substantive and ethical decision-making.
 They will understand the different environments and contexts in which law enforcement carry out their responsibilities.

 Students must complete all of the required courses below, totaling 12 credit hours.
 All course descriptions can be found in the Undergraduate Academic Catalog.

-Topic Area: students must complete one course (3 credits) from the list below.
+Students must complete one course (3 credits) from the Topic Area list below:

-Professional Skills: students must also complete one course (3 credits) from the list below.
+Students must also complete one course (3 credits) from the Professional Skills list below: